bak-george/php-toolkit/README.md

 ## Share your own scripts/examples
 If you want to contribute your own examples/scirpts make a php script in one of those folders and create a pull request in order to be added.

-## Future addition
+## Future additions
-Since this project is news, I have certain ideas to implement.
+Since this project is new, I have certain ideas to implement.

 * More custom scripts that go beyond the basic functionalities of PHP functions.
 * Be able to edit and run the code within the browser.